Skip to main content

 MT-ND1 m.3460G>A 5%–10% Intermediate prognosis with partial visual recovery rate is about 20%.

-MT-ND4 m.11778G>A 50%–70% Present in 60%–70% of affected individuals of northern European descent and about 90% of affected individuals of Asian descent.
+MT-ND4 m.11778G>A 50%–70% Present in 60%–70% of affected individuals of Northern European descent and about 90% of affected individuals of Asian descent.
 Poor prognosis with only 4%–25% chance of partial visual recovery.

 MT-ND6 m.14484T>C 15%–30% The predominant variant among individuals of French Canadian descent.
-Better chance of partial visual recovery in 37% to 65% of those affected.
+Better chance of partial visual recovery in 37%–65% of those affected.

-Apart from the three common variants (Table 1), other variants in mitochondrial genes MT-ND1, MT-ND4, MT-ND6, MT-ND2, MT-ND4L and MT-ND5 have been found to cause LHON.
+Apart from the three common variants (Table 1), other variants in the mitochondrial genes MT-ND1, MT-ND4, MT-ND6, MT-ND2, MT-ND4L and MT-ND5 have been found to cause LHON.
 Occasionally, variants in MT-ATP6, MT-CO3 and MT-CYB have also been reported.
 Recently, variants in a number of nuclear-encoded mitochondrial genes, including DNAJC30, have also been reported.

 Inheritance and genomic counselling

 Prenatal testing for a pregnancy at increased risk and preimplantation genetic testing are both possible; however, both require caution because inaccurate interpretation of a positive prenatal test can occur due to the difference of mutational load in the sample as compared to the rest of the fetus.
-The presence of a LHON-causing variant does not predict whether a person will become symptomatic through life, or what the age of disease onset, rate of progression or depth of visual loss will be if they do become symptomatic.
+In addition, the presence of a LHON-causing variant does not predict whether a person will become symptomatic through life, or what the age of disease onset, rate of progression or depth of visual loss will be if they do become symptomatic.

 Management

-Management of people with LHON currently remains supportive, and includes provision of assistive aids, occupational rehabilitation and sight loss registration through the certificate of visual impairment.
+Management of people with LHON currently remains supportive and includes provision of assistive aids, occupational rehabilitation and sight loss registration through the certificate of visual impairment.

 Advice to the affected individuals should include not to smoke and to avoid moderate alcohol intake, and also to avoid binge-drinking of alcohol.
 In addition, it may be reasonable to suggest avoiding activities where head trauma could occur, as well as industrial toxins and drugs with mitochondrial toxic effects.